Sentara RMH Breast Care

 A significant advance in the science of breast care was the discovery in 1994 of gene mutations that cause breast and ovarian cancer.
 Since then, according to the National Cancer Institute, scientists have determined that about five to 10 percent of breast and ovarian cancer cases are hereditary, due to a mutated gene known as BRACA1 or BRACA2.
 Gene carriers do not inherit cancer, but rather a heightened risk of cancer.
 Genetic testing is one of the many breast health care services available at Sentara RMH and is provided by Dr. Heidi Rafferty.

 Genetic testing is a simple procedure; patients are given a special mouthwash to swish in their mouth and then release into a cup.
 The mouthwash specimen is sent out for testing; results return in about two weeks.
 Patients should not eat, drink or chew gum for one hour before the test.

 Who should receive genetic testing?

-You may qualify for genetic testing if you have a family or personal history of any of the following:
+You may qualify for genetic testing if breast cancer runs in your family or you have a personal history of any of the following:

-Most insurance companies cover the cost of genetic testing for those who meet the eligibility requirements.
+Most insurance companies cover the cost of genetic testing for those who meet their eligibility requirements.